IllumeLife-Studios/reflective-privacy/README.md

 Last Updated: June 14, 2025

 ## Introduction
 Reflective is a personal diary application that helps you record your thoughts, memories, and experiences.
-This privacy policy explains how we collect, use, and protect your personal information.
+This privacy policy explains how we (IllumeLife Studios) collect, use, and protect your personal information.

 ## Information We Collect